cosmos/sdk-tutorials/ida-customizations/README.md

           - title: Create custom CosmJS interfaces
             path: /tutorials/7-cosmjs/5-create-custom.html
       - image: /planet-collection.svg
-        title: Week 4 - Ignite CLI and IBC
+        title: Week 4 - Ignite CLI Advanced and IBC Advanced
         href: /ida-course/LPs/week-4/
         description: |
           You will dive deeper into customizing the checkers blockchain to make your game more interesting and unique with Ignite, while also testing and expanding your IBC knowledge to:
         links:
           - title: Keep a game deadline
             path: /hands-on-exercise/2-ignite-cli-adv/1-game-deadline.html